jackwaudby/jackwaudby.github.io/index.markdown

 <!-- My PhD research is concerned with data consistency in distributed graph databases. -->
 <!-- I'm also a member of the [Linked Data Benchmark Council (LDBC)](http://ldbcouncil.org/) Social Network Benchmark Task Force. -->

-My undergraduate and masters degrees were completed at [Lancaster University](https://www.lancaster.ac.uk) in Economics Mathematics and Statistics respectively.
+My undergraduate and masters degrees were completed at [Lancaster University](https://www.lancaster.ac.uk) in Economics &amp; Mathematics and Statistics respectively.
 Outside of my research I enjoy playing football and I'm also a qualified [CSIA](https://www.snowpro.com/en/) Level 2 ski instructor.

 I am also the host of [Disseminate: The Computer Science Research Podcast](https://disseminatepodcast.podcastpage.io/) a podcast featuring interviews with authors of the latest Computer Science papers.